Looking for the best RV backup camera of 2020?

 They need to be plugged into the DC (12 volt) inside of your RV and boom - you're good!

-The monitor is plugged into the cigarette outlet in the console of your RV and come with a mounting bracket or a suction cup to sit on top of the RV dash.
+The monitor is plugged into the cigarette outlet in the console of your RV and comes with a mounting bracket or a suction cup to sit on top of the RV dash.

 The main problem with wireless RV backup cameras is how unreliable they can be (depending on the size of your RV).
 Many complain about the signal not being strong enough.